Project Education and social support

 The Social Education and Support Project aims to enhance literacy, educational achievement, and psychosocial well-being of the most disadvantaged and marginalized social classes.

-FEILDS WORK
+FIELDS WORK

-Psychosocial Support The axis of
+Field Psychosocial Support

 Protection